 Wind up your day’s sightseeing on An Hoi islet, where a row of picturesque little bars lines the riverfront – the perfect spot to enjoy a glass of ice cold ‘Bia Hoi’.
 Afterwards, head for the north bank of the Thu Bon river for a skewer of freshly grilled pork, chicken or prawns, served with herbs and greens in a rice paper wrap, which you then dip in a peanut tomato sauce, with a few toasted sesame seeds – heavenly!

 Transfer to Danang airport for your flight to Ho Chi Minh City in the morning, then continue by road into the Mekong Delta, where you’ll board a private sampan for a three-day/two-night cruise through the waterways of the Mekong Delta, visiting various craft producers along the way.

 Lunch will be at a traditional Indochinese villa set in verdant tropical gardens overlooking the riverbank.
 Continue in the afternoon to Can Tho, where you’ll spend the night.
 The great ethnic diversity of the Delta is reflected in the rich architectural heritage of the larger towns, many of whose inhabitants live crammed into houseboats on the river, or in stilt houses perched above it.
-During your excursion you’ll be able to experience local life at close quarters: field workers in conical straw hats hunched over ripe rice paddy; boats piled high with cargoes of pink dragon fruit; children sluicing water over their buffaloes in the morning, as fishermen cast hand-nets from tiny canoes.
+During your excursion you’ll be able to experience local life at close quarters: field workers in conical straw hats hunched over ripe rice paddy; boats piled high with cargoes of pink dragon fruit; children sluicing water over their buffaloes in the morning, as fishermen cast hand-nets from tiny canoes in the river.